Ep 584- Dr. Omekongo Dibinga Is Here To Talk Race, The Future, & His New Book!

 Directed by Janelle Zapata Castellano.
 S ound design by Rachel Brees.
 Music from Miss Olithea.
 Featuring Dariel Angeles, Tori Ashley Matos, Daniel A. Drew, Tanya Perez, Mel Nieves, and Danny Newman.
 It's Angel's 33rd birthday and it's time to celebrate!

-On this episode of The Roundtable with Robert Bannon, we're diving deep into the world of theatre, storytelling, and creative risk-taking with special guest Rishi Varmer, the brilliant mind behind the new play Sulfur Bottom.
+On this episode of The Roundtable with Robert Bannon, we're diving deep into the world of theatre, storytelling, and creative risk-taking with special guest Rishi Varma, the brilliant mind behind the new play Sulfur Bottom.

 Kinds of Kindness with Broadway's BFF Erika Henningsen (Just in Time)